BLOG

 Vector similarity measures the similarity between two vectors of an inner product space.
 It is measured by the cosine of the angle between two vectors and determines whether two vectors are pointing in roughly the same direction.
 It is often used to measure document similarity in text analysis.

 A document can be represented by thousands of attributes, each recording the frequency of a particular word (such as a keyword) or phrase in the document.
-Thus, each document is an object represented by what is called a term-frequency vector.
-Each element of the vector is associated with a word in the document and the value is the number of times that word is found in the document in question.
+Thus, each document is an object represented by a term-frequency vector.
+Each vector element is associated with a word in the document, and the value is the number of times that word is found in the document in question.
 The vector similarity is then computed between the two documents.

 Conducting semantic search